 Since 2011 he has been a member of the Slovak Chamber of Architects.
 From 2017 is a member of the Liturgical Commission of the Roman Catholic Diocese of Žilina.
 He is also a member of the Scientific Board of the Kysuce Museum in Čadca and a member of the Council of the Episcopal Conference of Slovakia for Science, Education and Culture.
 Since 2020 is a member of the Heraldry Society of New Zealand and the Orders & Medals Research Society.
 In 2018 Marek Sobola founded the international initiative “Tree of Peace”.
 Since 2010, he has been the main representative and head of the NGO Servare et Manere.

 - Romanian royal family: Royal Medal for Loyalty (Medalia Regală pentru Loialitate).

 - House of Bourbon-Two Sicilies: Bronze Benemerenti Medal of the Franco-Neapolitan-Two Sicilian Sacred Military Constantinian Order of Saint George.

-- The House of Romanov: Imperial Commemorative Medal “In Memory of the 100th Anniversary of the Great War, 1914-1918”, a dynastic award given by Grand Duchess Maria Vladimirovna of Russia.
+- House of Romanov: Imperial Commemorative Medal “In Memory of the 100th Anniversary of the Great War, 1914-1918”.

-- The Ministry of Culture of the Slovak Republic: National competition Phoenix – National Cultural Monument of the year 2017, Honourable recognition for exceptional realization of the restoration project of the Statue of St. John of Nepomuk in the village of Divina.
+- Ministry of Culture of the Slovak Republic: National competition Phoenix – National Cultural Monument of the year 2017, Honourable recognition for exceptional realization of the restoration project of the Statue of St. John of Nepomuk in the village of Divina.

-- The Association for Garden Design and Landscaping of Slovakia: Garden, Park, Garden detail of 2016, III. and II. place for two garden projects in a national competition.
+- Association for Garden Design and Landscaping of Slovakia: Garden, Park, Garden detail of 2016, III. and II. place for two garden projects in a national competition.